programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 This tutorial has provided you with a solid foundation on how neural networks function and how you can use them to do image classification.
 I have purposefully kept the code and examples simple to make them easier to understand, but I encourage you to expand the code that you have created here.
 For instance, you could add loops to go through a folder of images and output the results into a CSV file containing the topics to chart the themes of a larger body of corpora.
 You could also look at the limitations of the neural network to see areas where it does not work.
 For instance, what happens when you upload an abstract painting or something that isn't a painting at all?
 Exploring these weak points can lead to inspiration not only for academic but also for creative work.

 One thing to keep in mind is that our model is biased towards our training data.
+In other words, while it may be helpful in categorizing the ArtUK images, it may not function as well when it comes to new data.

 While Teachable Machine and ml5.js provide a good starting point, this simplicity comes with a loss of flexibility.
 As mentioned earlier, you will likely want to switch to Python or R to do production-level machine learning.
 I recommend the *Programming Historian's* tutorials on [Computer Vision for the Humanities](http://programminghistorian.github.io/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1) and [Interrogating a National Narrative with Recurrent Neural Networks](https://programminghistorian.github.io/ph-submissions/en/drafts/originals/interrogating-national-narrative-gpt).
 Both also have links to further resources to expand your knowledge on these tools.

 If you are interested in gaining a broader foundation in ml5.js or how neural networks work more conceptually, I also recommend the following: